PippinwareLLC/openfxc-sem/README.md

 - Resolve intrinsics/builtins (e.g., `mul`, `dot`, `normalize`, `tex2D`) with correct signatures and diagnostics on misuse.
 - Parse and normalize semantics (`POSITION0`, `COLOR0`, `SV_Position`, `SV_Target1`, etc.) for parameters and returns.
 - Resolve entry points (default `main` or `--entry`), tie them to the selected profile or FX technique/pass bindings, and record stage information.
+- Treat `uniform` parameters as effect arguments (no semantics required) and resolve struct member accesses to their declared field types for downstream typing.
 - Never crash on malformed input; always return diagnostics alongside any partial semantic model.

 ## Error Coverage